Skip to content

 The New York City Department of Sanitation offers several free programs to make recycling easy and convenient.

-Owners of buildings with 10 or more units can register online for both of these free programs.
+Owners of buildings with 10 or more units can register online for these free programs.

 The program accepts the following items, both working and non-working: